jgm/skylighting/skylighting/README.md

  * `skylighting-core`: this provides KDE XML parsing, data types, and output formatters.
-This includes the core functionality of the Skylighting project licensed under the BSD3 license, along with the KDE XML files, some of which are licensed under the LGPL or GPL.
+This includes the core functionality of the skylighting project licensed under the BSD3 license, along with the KDE XML files, some of which are licensed under the LGPL or GPL.
 This package does not provide any built-in parsers corresponding to the XML descriptions, however.
 For that, use `skylighting`.
- * `skylighting`: this exposes the `skylighting-core` API but also provides bundled Haskell parser modules corresponding to the XML descriptions in the `core` package.
+ * `skylighting`: this exposes the `skylighting-core` API but also provides bundled Haskell parser modules derived from the XML descriptions in the `core` package.
 This package is entirely licensed under the GPL.